namshi/namshi.github.com/source/team/index.markdown

 We'd also like to list here the rockstars who have been with us over the past months or years, and have given a core contribution to our technical stack.

+*   ##<div id="Geshan Manandhar">Geshan Manandhar</div>
+    {% img left team /images/geshan.jpg Geshan Manandhar %}
+    **Geshan Manandhar** Quality and Maintenance Lead (QM Lead), is a seasoned software engineer, with more than 6 years of professional web development experience.
+He is focused on enterprise application architecture and methodologies.
+    With a keen interest on REST architecture and Service Oriented Architecture (SOA), Microservices.
+    He believes in agile methods for software engineering.
+Blogging is also something he likes to do in his free time.

 *   ##<div id="Oluwaseun Obajobi">Oluwaseun Obajobi</div>
     {% img left team /images/oba.jpeg Oluwaseun Obajobi %}